jeffThompson/PhysicalComputing/Week03_Buttons/Demos/05-BasicKeyboardInput.md

 # don't start the program too quick!
 # can cause an error while your computer
-# connects to your feather
+# connects to the Feather board
 time.sleep(1)
 keyboard = Keyboard(usb_hid.devices)